Calisthenics Workout, Best Exercises and Benefits - Dr. Axe

 The results indicated that calisthenic exercises were more likely to improve coordination after three and six months of training compared to Pilates.
 Pilates is great, but if you’re looking to increase coordination, you may benefit more from calisthenics-type exercises.

-Calisthenics offers the ability to build amazing muscle tone, and you can pretty much take it as far as you want.
+Calisthenics offer the ability to build amazing muscle tone, and you can pretty much take it as far as you want.
 Using your own bodyweight can allow you to focus on specific muscle groups and overall body tone at the same time.

-Calisthenics-type exercises are a safe choice because it puts less strain on the muscles and joints of the body.
-It is considered a “natural” form of training because you are using your own bodyweight to perform the exercises.
-This is not an injury-free guarantee, but with proper form and gradual increase in intensity, it can definitely provide a safer option for an effective workout.
+Calisthenics-type exercises are a safe choice because they put less strain on the muscles and joints of the body.
+This is considered a “natural” form of training because you are using your own bodyweight to perform the exercises.

 Calisthenics workouts are perfect for adding strength without adding bulk.
 This is often needed to become more efficient at other sports as well as helping to prevent injury.

-Endurance runners often need to strengthen the hips in order to be more efficient at running while minimizing the risk of injury.
 A study tested athletes by increasing their strength training but decreasing their overall volume of training.
 The group that increased their strength training resulted in improved performance through improved muscle development.

 Another study found that “explosive strength training” improved results by improving endurance due to improved neuromuscular efficiency.
 This occurs when the nervous system uses the correct muscles to produce or reduce force while stabilizing the body in all three planes of motion.

-Calisthenics is perfect for anyone just starting a physical fitness plan or someone who is advanced, but wants a more shredded physique.
-By starting slow, a beginner can begin a smart program that will provide amazing benefits, especially if consistent; however, make sure to choose a program that offers modifications so that you can have options that are right for you and at your level.
+However, make sure to choose a program that offers modifications so you can have options that are right for you and at your level.
 Starting at a too advanced level puts you at an increased risk of injury.

 In terms of frequency, two to four days per week for about 20 minutes each session is a good place to start.
 Over time, you can work more exercises and longer time periods into your training schedule.
-An advanced exerciser can develop amazing overall body tone, muscle development and strength by performing more intense variations of calisthenics.

 Calisthenics isn’t just for people who are already in shape.
 If you’re living with chronic disease, check with your doctor to see if it’s right for you.
-But in 2016, Turkish researchers published a study showing that calisthenics is as safe and effective as even cycling for people living with chronic obstructive pulmonary disease.

 Full-Body Calisthenics Workout

 If you are looking to get great muscle tone, consider a calisthenics workout a few times a week.
 If you want to get results, create a routine that you can commit to doing and stay consistent.
-Here is a great workout to put into your routine.

 Repeat sequence 2 to 3 times:

-• Jog in place for 1 minute — Modification: march in place
+• Jog in place for 1 minute — Modification: March in place

-• Jumping Jacks x 20 — Low impact option: leave out the jump; stepping one foot out to the side each time the arms go overhead
+• Jumping jacks x 20 — Low-impact option: Leave out the jump, stepping one foot out to the side each time the arms go overhead

-• Shallow Squats x 10 — With feet hip-distance apart, lower half way down into a squat sticking the butt back behind you as if sitting in a chair, then raise back up while engaging the glutes.
+• Shallow squats x 10 — With feet hip-distance apart, lower halfway down into a squat, sticking the butt back behind you as if sitting in a chair, then raise back up while engaging the glutes.
 We are just warming up, so a half-squat works for this exercise.

-Main Workout
+Main workout

-• Repeat 2 to 3 time
+• Repeat 2 to 3 times

 • Take a 15-second rest between each exercise